Skip to main content

 Wikipedia

-Born in Tehran, Reza Pahlavi was officially named Crown Prince of Iran at the time of his father's coronation in 1967.
-As a cadet of the Imperial Iranian Air Force, he moved to the United States for pilot training at Reese Air Force Base in 1978.
-The next year, his father was overthrown and the monarchy was abolished by the Iranian Revolution led by Ruhollah Khomeini.
-In 1980, following the death of his father in exile in Cairo, Egypt, Reza Pahlavi declared himself shah of Iran, styling himself "Reza Shah II", and actively participated in political activities opposing the Islamic Republic from abroad.
+Born in Tehran, Reza Pahlavi was officially designated Crown Prince of Iran during his father's coronation in 1967.
+As a cadet in the Imperial Iranian Air Force, he moved to the United States to undergo pilot training at Reese Air Force Base in 1978.
+The following year, his father was overthrown and the monarchy was abolished during the Iranian Revolution led by Ruhollah Khomeini.
+In 1980, following the death of his father in exile in Cairo, Reza Pahlavi declared himself Shah of Iran, adopting the title "Reza Shah II", and became active in political opposition to the Islamic Republic from abroad.

 In 2013, he co-founded the Iran National Council (INC).
-Ideologically, he has expressed support for a democratic transition in Iran and has advocated for a referendum to be held in Iran to determine the nature of the future government.
-Pahlavi has repeatedly called for protests against the Islamic Republic, and has called for the removal of the current regime from power.
+He has expressed support for a democratic transition in Iran and has advocated holding a nationwide referendum to determine the country’s future system of government.
+Pahlavi has urged Iranians to protest against the Islamic Republic and has called for the removal of the current regime.
 He has also advocated for Iran to become an ally of the Western world and Israel.
-While some Iranians have voiced support for Pahlavi, his support inside Iran remains unclear.

 Continue reading at Wikipedia...
 Wikipedia content provided under the terms of the Creative Commons BY-SA license